Sage Karam: 2015 ABC Supply 500 crash at Pocono

 On a successive one-race agreement, again Dreyer & Reinbold signed Karam to drive the Mecum Auctions No. 24 Dallara-Chevrolet for the 2017 Indianapolis 500.
 Having improved from his 21st qualifying slot into the top-ten, Karam retired his Mecum Auctions Dreyer & Reinbold entry at the 275-mile juncture, with a dead battery.
 He joined the team again in 2018, sponsored by Wix, but crashed the car on lap 154.

-In 2019, he again drove for Dreyer & Reinbold in the 2019 Indianapolis 500.
+In 2019, Karam again drove for Dreyer & Reinbold in the 2019 Indianapolis 500.
 He started 31st and finished nineteenth.
 It was announced on July 2, 2019 that Karam would drive for Carlin in the Honda Indy Toronto.